monk-io/docs/docs/guides/k8s-migrate.md

 1:M 15 May 14:42:26.181 * Ready to accept connections
 ```

-We can see `Ready to accept connections` message which means everything is fine, and our [Redis](https://redis.io/) is running properly.
+The `Ready to accept connections` message means our [Redis](https://redis.io/) server is running properly.

 ##### yelb-ui logs